UXSoc/uxsoc-apps-cms/src/pages/index.md

           the org.
         title: UXMktg.
 Officers
     title: "\U0001F4DD Marketing"
-  - cards:
+  - cards: []
+    description: >-
+      Behind the success of every organization is a solid foundation of trust and a sense of community.
+UXSociety cares for its own members’ experience.
+      We, in the Department of Human Resources, are the Support Unit of
+      UXSociety: organizing projects and initiatives that create an environment where the members can explore, connect, and grow as design leaders.
+    positions:
       - description: |-
           The Member Development Officer sees to the following:

           * Organizing Bonding Activities and Team-building
           * Conducting ICs with other officers and members
-          * Opportunity widening: Inviting members to UX events outside of UXSoc
+          * Conducting researches about the current composition of members
+          * Assessing trends and creating reports from event and IC responses
         title: Member Development Officer
-    description: >-
-      Behind the success of every organization is a solid foundation of trust and a sense of community.
-UXSociety cares for its own members’ experience.
-      We, in the Department of Human Resources, are the Support Unit of
-      UXSociety: organizing projects and initiatives that create an environment where the members can explore, connect, and grow as design leaders.
-    positions: []
     title: "\U0001F3E0 Human Resources"
 ---